NEXUS: What It Is, How It Works, and How to Get It for Less

 • Leave small items in your pockets

-• Leave electronics and permitted liquids in your carry-on bag
+• Leave electronics and permitted liquids, gels, and aerosols in your carry-on bag

 At land crossings